KainPlan/kp/README.md

 ... obviously you'll have to replace `[PWD]` with the real password.

+## Documentation

+@everyone who's looking for some docs, but especially @frontend-devs, you can find the _full_ documentation [here](docs/README.md).
+Here you should find everything - from an extensive documentation of the backend and the _models_ it uses, all API endpoints, ...

+_Tbh, it might not be **completely** complete... but the most important things for you (like API endpoints, etc.) will be there ... ^^_

 ## To-Do

 The following is a list of things that have to be done - it is only included here so one doesn't forget to do these things.